darenwelsh/EVANav/README.md

     <parent_node_name> or "NULL"

 ## SAMPLE DATA
-[SampleData/LAB_S0_geometry.stl](SampleData/LAB_S0_geometry.stl) contains a text based data format of the geometry of the US Lab and S0 truss of the ISS.
+LAB_S0_geometry.stl     - Contains a text based data format of the geometry of the US Lab and S0 truss of the ISS LABHANDHOLDS/           - Contains Lab handrails as STL files LABHANDHOLDS.str        - Struct file containing xyz/PYR of each handrail on Lab S0HANDHOLDS/            - Contains S0 truss handrails as STL files S0HANDHOLDS.str         - Struct file containing xyz/PYR of each handrail on S0 truss

+The .str files contain the location and orientation information for each handrail, saved with 5 lines.

+NodeName
+Modelname
+x y z
+pitch yaw roll
+ParentNode

 ## RELATED WORK
 See [ISSMaps](https://github.com/darenwelsh/ISSMaps), my first attempt at this.
 I didn't get very far, but it may be helpful.